lineup30min/cse15l-lab-reports/lab-report-1-week-2.md

 ### Step 3: Trying Some Commands
-Try running the commands `cd, ls, pwd, mkdir, and cp` a few times in different ways, both on your computer, and on the remote computer after ssh-ing.
+Try running the commands `cd, ls, pwd, mkdir,` and `cp` a few times in different ways, both on your computer, and on the remote computer after ssh-ing.

-1. cd: change directory
+1. `cd`: change directory

     It will change the current directory to the directory you enter; default is ~ (home directory).
     ![comd1.png](comd1.png)

     ![comd2.png](comd2.png)

-2. ls: list files
+2. `ls`: list files

     It will list all the contents in the current directory.
     ![comd3.png](comd3.png)

     ![comd4.png](comd4.png)

-3. pwd: print working directory
+3. `pwd`: print working directory

     It will print the current working directory in the terminal.
     ![comd5.png](comd5.png)

     ![comd6.png](comd6.png)
-4. mkdir: make directory
+4. `mkdir`: make directory

     It will create a new directory, like `mkdir new directoryname`.

     ![comd7.png](comd7.png)

     ![comd8.png](comd8.png)
-5. cp copy
+5. `cp` copy

     It will copy files to the directory, like `cd filename directoryname`.